Complete Compliance Posting Solution – the Kansas All-On-One™ Labor Law Poster

 - EPPA posting (July 2016) – The penalty maximum was removed to permit future penalty increases without affecting the posting.

-The Kansas Labor Law Posters contain:
+2021 Kansas Labor Law Posters contain the following:

 - Child Labor: Notice of Hours

 - Pay Day Notice